seznam/QApe/README.md

 	},
 	// A browser websocket endpoint to connect to (i.e. ws://5.5.5.5:3505)
 	browserWebSocketEndpoint: null,
+	// Define your reporters for the QApe run.
+	// You can pass a string for reporters in npm registry,
+	// i.e. if you pass \'super\', QApe will look for
+	// reporter 'qape-reporter-super'.
+You can also pass Class.
+	reporters: ['default'],
 	// Relative path for the report output
 	reportPath: './report',
 }